 Twenty-five years ago, we first kept up St Joseph’s Day as the special Feast of our proposed Institute and little did either of us then dream of what was to spring from so small a beginning.
 (Mary to the Sisters, 25 March 1891)

 The date was March 1866.
 The place was Penola.
 The other person was Julian Woods.
-On that day, there was one school established in a stable and one Sister of St Joseph, Mary herself.
+On that day, there was one school established in a stable and one Sister of Saint Joseph, Mary herself.

 What could they have dreamt about the future of their Congregation on that day and what actually eventuated?